guypursey/Beth/bot-client/lib/README.md

 Array.
 Contains words Beth should look for to ascertain whether the user is finished the conversation or not.
 [Legacy from Eliza.
 May no longer be necessary.]

-###`standardisations`###
+###`substitutions`###

 Object.
 Words that we can consider safe to replace within a user's input.
 Includes contractions (e.g., replace `dont` with `don't`) and synonyms.
 It is important not to confuse this with the `synonyms` object however, which specifies a search range and does not alter the user's input.
+(Should be `standardisations` in future minor release.)

 ###`intoout`###